From Star Trek: Theurgy Wiki

 For his injuries sustained in the line of duty, Andrew was awarded the Starfleet Purple Heart Medal.

-Cleared to return to active duty, Fisher was then re-instated as an Ensign and assigned to the newly commissioned Galaxy-class USS Discovery NCC-71100, again as a junior security officer.
-The opportunity to serve aboard one of the Federation’s flagships just as it was about to start an extended mission of exploration and diplomacy might well have been a dream to most Starfleet officers, and in fact it had been for Fisher at the time, but then that was before he’d discovered the monotonous routine of a junior officer aboard such a massive vessel.
+Cleared to return to active duty, Fisher was then re-instated as an Ensign and assigned to the newly commissioned Nebula-class USS Discovery NCC-62049, again as a junior security officer.
+The opportunity to serve aboard one of the Federation’s finest ships just as it was about to start an extended mission of exploration and science might well have been a dream to most Starfleet officers, and in fact it had been for Fisher at the time, but then that was before he’d discovered the monotonous routine of a junior officer aboard such a massive vessel.
 With so many other officers and crew on ship, the chances of being selected for an away-mission were slim to none.
 Especially in an age when senior officers and even command staff would insert themselves into every possible mission.

 Despite being one of the longest tenured assignments in his career, it would also go on to be considered his least remarkable.